Chapter 3 – Define “Good” (Your First Validators)

 - Add a budget (“at most 3 suggestions”) and a policy (“must include at least 1 code owner when touching protected paths”).

-JSON, but also Python code and documentation.
-Each might need its own
+Python code, and documentation.
+Each might need its own type of

 .pyfiles:black(linter),mypy(type checker).jsonfiles:jsonschema(schema validator).mdfiles:markdownlint(style checker)